freemint/teradesk/readme.txt

 everything  specified  in the configuration files, no matter what the actual environment is).

+If you start Tera Desktop without TERADESK.INF in its directory, the program will complain that it can not find its configuration file.
+In order to avoid this message  appearing again, activate "Save settings" in the Options menu.
+Of course,  before saving,  the configuration can first be adjusted  to  any user's  particular environment and taste  by defining additional desktop and window icons, filetypes, etc.

 3. If you use ST-GUIDE  or other compatible  hypertext viewer  application, copy TERADESK.HYP and TERADESK.REF from the \DOC  folder to the folder where your other .HYP files are.
-When you first start Tera Desktop,  install your hypertext viewer  (program or accessory)  as the  application for the  *.HYP filetype.
-Hypertext manual for TeraDesk will thereafter  be available  upon [Shift][Help] keypress.
+When you first start Tera Desktop,  install your hypertext viewer  (program or accessory)  as the  application for the  *.HYP filetype and save the configuration.
+The hypertext manual for TeraDesk will thereafter be available upon [Shift][Help] keypress.

 4. Cooperation  of  Tera Desktop  with  some  other  applications  will  be